kamil-jodlowski/SQL-Sales-Analysis/README.md

 The project comprises the following tables:

+Customers Table:
-customers: A table containing customer data including customer ID, name, address, email, phone number, etc.
+Stores customer details including customer ID, customer name, email, and phone number.

+Products Table:
-products: A table containing product data including product ID, product name, category, unit price, inventory level, etc.
+Manages product information such as product ID, product name, category, and unit price.

+Orders Table:
-orders: A table containing order data including order ID, order date, customer ID, order status, total amount, etc.
+Tracks order specifics such as order ID, customer ID, order date, with references to the Customers table for customer details.

-transactions: A table containing transaction data including transaction ID, order ID, payment method, transaction date, transaction amount, etc.
+Order Details Table:
+Contains detailed information about products within orders, including order detail ID, order ID, product ID, quantity, and unit price.

+Each table includes primary keys and foreign keys to maintain data integrity.
+Sample data has been inserted into the Customers, Products, Orders, and Order Details tables to illustrate the database structure and functionality.

-Questions Addressed in This Project
+Questions and Problems to Address in This Project

-Customer Analysis

-What are the most common age categories of customers making purchases?
+1) What are the names of all products in our inventory?
-How often do customers make repeat purchases?
-Which customer groups generate the highest revenue?

-Product Analysis

-Which products are frequently purchased together (market basket analysis)?
-Which products generate the highest revenue?
+2) Which order has the highest total value?

-Order Analysis
+3) Who is our newest customer?
+4) How many laptops were ordered in the latest order?

-What are the most popular days of the week/month for purchases?
+5) What are the details of product ID 3 in order ID 1?
+6) What is the total number of orders?
-What are the average and maximum order values?
+7) What is the average order value?

-Transaction Analysis
+8) Which customer has placed the most orders?
+9) What are all the product categories we offer?
+10) Which product is the least expensive?
-What is the average transaction value across different product categories?
+11) What is the average quantity of products ordered per order?
-What are the most common payment methods?

-Business Performance
+12) Which customer has the highest total expenditure across all orders?
+13) What is the total revenue generated from orders placed in the month of June 2024?
-Which product categories are the most profitable?
+14) Which product category has the highest average price?
-How does sales performance change over time (month-over-month, year-over-year)?

-Customer Segmentation
-What are the differences in purchasing behaviors between new and returning customers?
-Can customer segments be identified based on their purchasing behaviors?

-Market Basket Analysis
-Which products are frequently purchased together in the same transaction?

-Recommendation Systems
-What products can be recommended to customers based on their past purchases?
+15) Can you identify any correlations between order quantities and product prices?

+In case of any questions please contact me: kamil.jodlowski.work@gmail.com